• Home

 Use it when you want to show how different parts make up a whole across multiple categories.
 It’s useful for seeing both the total and the breakdown of data.

 It’s good for showing the composition of data and comparing totals at the same time.
-It’s also compact, so it fits a lot of information in one chart.
+It’s also compact, so it fits a lot of information in one diagram.

 If there are too many parts, it can get messy and hard to read.
 Small differences between parts can also be hard to spot.